jackmott/jackmott.github.io/_posts/2016-8-13-adventures-in-fsharp.markdown

 After working on an F# [SIMD Array library](https://github.com/jackmott/SIMDArray) for a while, and learning about some nice bench marking tools for .NET thanks to [Jared Hester](https://twitter.com/cloudRoutine) I got the idea to try contributing to the F# core libraries myself.
 I had been poking around in the  official [Microsoft F# repo](https://github.com/Microsoft/visualfsharp) because
 I was modeling my SIMD Library after the [core Array library](https://github.com/Microsoft/visualfsharp/blob/master/src/fsharp/FSharp.Core/array.fs), duplicating all relevant functions in SIMD form.
 As I got familiar with the code I saw a function I thought I could speed up.
+Steffen Forkmann pointed me to a [blog post of his](http://www.navision-blog.de/blog/2016/04/25/make-failure-great-again-a-small-journey-into-the-f-compiler/) about how to get started building and contributing to the FSharp language, so I got to work.

 ### Array.filter